nsriram/lambda-the-terraform-way/docs/04-iam-account-setup.md

 terraform init
 terraform apply --auto-approve
 ```
-> Note:Once terraform completes, it should print the Access Key and Secret as below.
+> Note: Once terraform completes, it should print the Access Key and Secret as below.
 The output on the console should look similar to the one below.
 Terraform apply will also create `.terraform` folder with tfstate files in `samples/04` directory.